 Q: What happens now that exams are online?
 How do I get extended time for an online exam?

-SLDS will not be able to proctor exams while the University’s instruction remains online only.
+SLDS will not be able to proctor exams while the University’s instruction remains virtual.
 Please communicate with your instructors to discuss your exam accommodations in their courses.
 SLDS is available to instructors and students to consult about unique circumstances.

 - Some instructors may opt for alternative assessments (e.g. essays, untimed exams) which would not require exam accommodations.